tyreepearson/field-workshops-terraform/docs/index.md

 ???

-after importing a function and naming it as config then we are going to do is validate the criteria ( this is the allowed list). next we are goign to go find all the rsources inside the TF configuration.
-This is gong to go out and query the terraform code and get every resource and defined in this allResources variable.
-Then we will evaluate, this is going to check whether these resources are within this allowed_list critera.
-Then finally is the main rule, you can have one or many rules, but you always need at least one rule that is declared as main.
-Main is the final critera that will return true or false.
+after importing a function and naming it as config then we are going to do is validate the criteria ( this is the allowed list).
 ---
 name: policy-intro-3
 # Sentinel Policy Introduction – Concepts (3)